 More Facts on NotMilk

-- Availability: NotMilk is sold at Whole Foods stores in the U.S. and also in Canada.
+- Availability: NotMilk is sold at Whole Foods, Sprouts, Safeway family of stores, and other regional grocers in the U.S. and Canada.
+All varieties are also available on Amazon.

 - Certifications: NotMilk is Certified Gluten-Free, Certified Vegan, Non-GMO Verified, and Certified Kosher D (for dairy equipment, not ingredients; see our Understanding Kosher Guide).